Refugees trickle across India border from Myanmar turmoil | Malay Mail

 The Hindu daily said at least 20 people have crossed over since Wednesday, and quoted locals as saying there were at least 50 in the districts of Champhai and Serchhip.

-“Their identities and reasons for fleeing Myanmar have been forwarded to the State’s Home Department,” local police chief Kumar Abhishek said.
+“Their identities and reasons for fleeing Myanmar have been forwarded to the State’s Home Department,” Serchhip’s deputy commissioner Kumar Abhishek said.

 The Hindustan Times quoted officials in Mizoram saying that locals have been told to report immediately any further Myanmar nationals crossing the frontier.